Farewe/virtualspecies-tutorial/v2/06-virtualspeciesobjects.md

 ## [1] "bio1"  "bio12"
 ```

-However, the sub-sub-sub-objects (level 3 of depth and beyond) are not listed when you use `str()` on your virtual species object.
+However, the sub-sub-sub-objects (level 3 of depth and beyond) are not listed when you use `str()` on the entire virtual species object.
 For example, if we extract the `parameters` object from the details, we can see that it contains all the function names and their parameters:

 ```r